2.1 – Why (Bio)Statistics?

 “Biology majors should be adept at using computers to acquire and process data, carry out statistical characterization of the data and perform statistical tests, and graphically display data in a variety of representations (p.
 15).”

-Learning biostatistics from a course like BI-311 — which relies heavily on use of the R programming language and data sets — helps the biology student develop these skills.
+Learning biostatistics from a course like BI311 — which relies heavily on use of the R programming language and data sets — helps the biology student develop these skills.

-Moreover, while graduate programs are not listing statistics as a requirement, many biology undergraduate curricula now require a course in biostatistics to reflect the increasingly data driven modern biology — where the jobs are!
+Moreover, while graduate programs are not listing statistics as a requirement, many biology undergraduate curricula now require a course in (bio)statistics to reflect the increasingly data driven modern biology — where the jobs are!

-I’ll make you a bet — or at least, I’ll make this part of your required homework (see BI311 Workbook)!
+My BI-311 students, I’ll make you a bet — or at least, I’ll make this part of your required homework (see BI311 Workbook)!
 Even a causal search of a research journal article in a biology discipline of your choosing will prove that there is no doing biology research today without an understanding of statistics.

 Need more convincing?
 Take a look at the targets of questions intended to evaluate Skill 4 of the Scientific Inquiry and Reasoning Skills standard of the revised MCAT2015 Exam (p.
 107, What’s on the MCAT2015 exam?).